sophiehart/sa-kws-docs/source/05-reference.rst

             // Your error handler here
         });

-Get app statistics
+Get App Statistics
 -------------------

-This function allows to get the total points that have been awarded by the app.
+This function allows you to get the total points that have been awarded by the app.

 * Function: **app.getStatistics**